redpanda-data/connect/docs/metrics/paths.md

 ## Processors

-Processor metrics are prefixed by the area of the Benthos stream they reside in and their index.
+Processor metrics are prefixed by the area of the Benthos pipeline they reside in and their index.
 For example, processors in the `pipeline` section will be prefixed with `pipeline.processor.N`, where N is the index.

 - `pipeline.processor.0.count`